marcelwaka/github-slideshow/_posts/0000-01-02-marcelwaka.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Chegou no segundo slide!"
 ---
-Your text
+Meu texto
 Use the left arrow to go back!